AnWalbroel/CSSC/clear_sky_sonde_comparison_README.txt

 	"dropsonde_raw_gap_filler.py" will be skipped during execution because PAMTRA cannot handle NaNs.
 	Only the nadir looking and polarization-averaged brightness temperatures will be saved.

-	- Assign the path of the v01 dropsondes (gap-filled) in "path_halo_dropsonde = ".
-	- Assign the path of the sst data in "path_sst_data = ".
-	- Assign the path of the BAHAMAS data in "path_BAH_data = ".
-In this program the BAHAMAS data is used to find the aircraft altitude to estimate the observation height for PAMTRA.
-	- Assign a path where the PAMTRA output shall be saved to in "pam_out_path = ".
+	- Assign a path where the PAMTRA output shall be saved to in "path_pam_ds = ".
-	- Set your pamtra path in "pamtra_datadir = ", so that in HALO_raw_dropsonde_to_TB.py,
-		os.environ['PAMTRA_DATADIR'] = pamtra_datadir.
-		E.g. pamtra_datadir = '/work/walbroel/pamtra/'
 	- Wait for the execution to finish (depending on the amount of dropsondes, this may take a while...
 		I suggest a coffee break).